-With roots to 1794, the University of Tennessee has been training medical professionals since 1911 when it was recognized as the home of the country's largest medical college, a program that not only survived, but also excelled.
+With roots dating back to 1794, the University of Tennessee has been training medical professionals since 1911 when it was recognized as the home of the country's largest medical college, a program that not only survived, but also excelled.

 The UT Graduate School of Medicine has a long history of graduate medical training.
 The "Internship Program" (the predecessor to a Transitional Residency Program) was the first program to be officially accredited in 1956 with the opening of the new UT Memorial Research Center and Hospital.
 In 1957, programs in Internal Medicine, Anesthesiology, "General Practice" (now known as Family Medicine), Obstetrics and Gynecology, Orthopedic Surgery, Radiology, Pathology, Pediatrics and Surgery received accreditation and were established.